London: In-person event

 9:00am | 12:30pm | 3:30pm

 Five years on and the pandemic is continuing to shape the real estate industry, influencing how we work, where we live and how we spend.
-But while some of these structural shifts are now better understood, there’s widespread uncertainty about how they will determine the sectors and markets that will outperform and lag in the coming five to 10 years.
+But while some of these structural shifts are now better understood, there’s widespread uncertainty about how they will determine the sectors and markets that will outperform and lag in the coming years.

 To help you understand how the pandemic will shape real estate through the end of this decade and beyond, we’d like to invite you to this exclusive roundtable briefing in our London office on Wednesday 2nd April.
 During this session, economists from across our UK, Europe and US property teams will discuss the key risks and opportunities across these markets over the next cycle.